attractivechaos/kann/README.md

 * Reasonably efficient.
 Support mini-batching.
-Optimized matrix product and convolution, coming close to (though not as fast as) OpenBLAS and mainstream deep learning frameworks.
+Optimized matrix product and convolution, coming close to (though not as fast as) OpenBLAS and mainstream deep learning frameworks on CPUs.
 KANN may optionally work with BLAS libraries, enabled with the `HAVE_CBLAS` macro.

 * Small.
 As of now, KANN has less than 3000 lines of code in four source code files, with no non-standard dependencies by default.